Waterloo campaign: Waterloo to Paris (25 June – 1 July): A passport for Napoleon is refused

 The French Provisional Government was still desirous of inducing the victorious commanders of the Coalition armies to enter into negotiations.
 Another Commission was appointed, and they were directed to proceed to the headquarters of the Coalition field marshals, again to solicit a suspension of hostilities and to negotiate an armistice.

 A renewed application was received by Blücher, on 27 June, and by Wellington on 28 June, from Antoine-François Andréossy the primary commissioner, for a suspension of hostilities; as also a request that a passport and assurances of safety might be accorded to Napoleon and his entourage, to enable them to pass to the United States of America.

 Blücher declined taking any notice of the application, conceiving his former verbal reply quite sufficient.
 Wellington referred the commissioners to his letter of the 26 June on the proposed suspension of hostilities; and stated that, with regard to the passport for Napoleon, he had no authority from his government, or from the Coalition allies, to give any answer to such demand.

 Napoleon just a river width from capture

 Napoleon narrowly escaped falling into the hands of the Prussians, whilst at the Palace of Malmaison.
 Blücher, hearing that he was living there in retirement, despatched Major Colomb, on 28 June, with the 8th Hussars and two battalions of infantry to secure the bridge at Chatou, lower down the Seine, leading directly to the house.
 Fortunately, for Napoleon, Marshal Davout, when he ascertained that the Prussians were nearing the capital, had ordered General Becker to destroy the bridge.
-Hence Column was very disappointed at finding there was no passage at this point, which in fact was not more than 800 yards distant from the palace, in which Napoleon was yet remaining at the time of the arrival of the Prussians.
+Hence Colomb was very disappointed at finding there was no passage at this point, which in fact was not more than 800 yards distant from the palace, in which Napoleon was yet remaining at the time of the arrival of the Prussians.